diem/website/website/blog/2019-11-15-5-months-and-growing-strong.md

 For those organizations without a technical team to implement a node, the Libra Association is working on a strategy to support deployment in 2020, when the Libra Core feature set is complete.

 The Libra Association intends to deploy 100 nodes on the mainnet, representing a mix of on-premises and cloud-hosted infrastructure.
-All the work we are doing now on testnet supports this goal of greater resiliency on the network through a wider diversity of infrastructure.
+All the work we are doing now on pre-mainnet supports this goal of greater resiliency on the network through a wider diversity of infrastructure.

 ## Deepening the developer experience